dechamps/audiotools/README.md

   "hockey stick" on the left of the resulting plot.
 The above command is able to resolve down to around 15 dB below a TPDF dither noise floor; so, for example, it can measure down to around -110 dBFS (~18 bits) in the presence of 16-bit dithering noise.
-The absolute limit of the analyser is around -150 dBFS, presumably due to floating-point precision errors in the sinc filter.
+The absolute limit of the analyser is around -160 dBFS, presumably due to computation accuracy.

 [AES17-2015]: http://www.aes.org/publications/standards/search.cfm?docID=21
 [dbFS]: https://en.wikipedia.org/wiki/DBFS#RMS_levels